nerijusgood/triangle/README.md

 Based on Preact-starter-kit, I basically used their setup, have not spent time on custimzing anythig, therefore, lint, style (less) was inherited.
 I'd prefer `SASS` and use original `*.jsx`, but this is jut fine.

-From technical part, maybe it would be nice to create smart input with increments - no negative numbers, support for decimals, units(?)...
-A proper reusable number input component.

 ## Room for improvement

-Generally, there are quite a few things I would still love to update.
-Again, switch to `SASS`, use other css methodoly, like `SuitCSS`.
-For the fun of it, it would be pretty cool to draw triangle itself with Canvas API.
+Generally, there are quite a few things I would still love to update:

+- Switch to `SASS`, use other css methodoly, like `SuitCSS`.

+- For the fun of it, it would be pretty cool to draw triangle itself with Canvas API.
 Or maybe some nice drawing library.

+- From technical part, maybe it would be smart to create inteligent input with increments: no negative numbers, support for decimals, units(?)...
+A proper reusable number input component.

 ## License